YouYueHuang/SelfDrivingCarProjects/P5-Vehicle-Detection/README.md

 ### File structure
 ---
-The structure and useage of the files in this repository are as follows:
+The structure and usage of the files in this repository are as follows:

 `Main_pipeline.ipynb`: This part contains the code for feature extraction, preprocessing, classifier training and sliding window.